JetBrains/MPS-extensions/docs/extensions/utils/model-merger.md

 This language allows merging models based on merging policies.
 In the following explanations the term *left* refers to one aspect of the first model that should be merged, the term *right* to the same aspect in a second model.
 Create a new root node of concept [ModelMerge](http://127.0.0.1:63320/node?ref=r%3A58892eeb-9059-4684-af0a-e0f5f7f9800d%28de.itemis.model.merge.structure%29%2F1912777765298163335).
 The main language has to be defined.
 If there are additional languages involved, they can be specified as well.
 Now, merge policies can be defined for different concepts.
 The concepts need to be identifiable by a unique ID, for example, by an ID property.
+The scope of the uniqueness property depends on the context where the model merger is used.
+Normally, it's the project scope but there are cases where the ID needs to be globally unique.

 The model merge can be executed by creating a [ModelMergeExecution](http://127.0.0.1:63320/node?ref=r%3A58892eeb-9059-4684-af0a-e0f5f7f9800d%28de.itemis.model.merge.structure%29%2F6402745832171993510) node and using the intention `Run Model Merge` or call the `execute` method programmatically.